DCC-EX/dcc-ex.github.io/docs/reference/hardware/other/vl53l0x-tof-sensor.rst

 - highThreshold is the distance at which the digital vpin state is set to 0 (in mm)
 - xshutPin is the vpin number corresponding to either a direct I/O pin or an I/O pin on an I/O expander

-For example, these entries configure two devices on vpins 4000 and 4001, with I2C addresses 0x30 and 0x31.
+For example, these entries configure two devices on vpins 4000 and 4003, with I2C addresses 0x30 and 0x31.
 The device at 0x30 is connected directly to an Arduino Mega2560's digital pin 20, and the device at 0x31 is connected to the first digital I/O pin of the first MCP23017 device at vpin 164.
 A digital read of each of the device's vpins will return a 1 if an object is within 200mm, and will return a 0 if an object moves more than 250mm from the sensor:

+Note the second sensor starts at vpin 4003 as the first sensor consumes vpins 4000, 4001, and 4002.

 .. code-block:: cpp